0Vexis0/Threat-Hunting-Project-nameunknown/README.md

 The `project` operator selects only the relevant fields: `TimeGenerated`, `AccountName`, and `RemoteIP`, simplifying the analysis for investigators.
 An additional filter `where RemoteIP == "88.97.178.12"` isolates logons originating from a specific IP address, helping to identify if this IP was used in the breach.
 This approach provides a precise view of when and from where `kenji.sato` accessed the device, supporting detailed forensic analysis and targeted incident response.

+# Thought Process Regarding Query 3 – Specific Account and IP Activity (kenji.sato)

+1. This query aims to trace activity for `kenji.sato` originating from a specific IP (`88.97.178.12`) on the compromised device.
+2. Filtering by `DeviceName` ensures only the host of interest is included.
+3. The `TimeGenerated` filter restricts analysis to the suspected breach timeframe.
+4. Projecting `TimeGenerated`, `AccountName`, and `RemoteIP` focuses on essential forensic information.
+5. Including the IP filter identifies which logons came from a particular remote source, critical for pinpointing the attacker’s origin.
+6. This precise filtering provides a detailed timeline of account activity associated with that IP, aiding targeted investigation.

 #1 Flag = 88.97.178.12
 ----